- When 7 Jan - 25 Mar 2017

-In an immersive, 360-degree installation, EXIT visually correlates global human migratory trends with urgent social and economic issues: increasing urbanisation, economic displacement, political disruption, climate change, natural disasters, and deforestation.
+In an immersive, 360-degree installation, 'EXIT' visually correlates global human migratory trends with urgent social and economic issues: increasing urbanisation, economic displacement, political disruption, climate change, natural disasters, and deforestation.
 Data gathered from over one hundred sources is geocoded, processed through a programming language, and presented visually by a rotating globe that translates statistics into maps, texts, and trajectories as it orbits the space.

-Recently updated, EXIT was universally acclaimed when it was first exhibited at the Palais de Tokyo to coincide with the COP21 United Nations Climate Change Conference.
-Little more than a year later, with the escalating refugee and migration crises and the Paris Agreement in doubt, EXIT is a timely reflection on many of the most important challenges we collectively face.
+Recently updated, 'EXIT' was universally acclaimed when it was first exhibited at the Palais de Tokyo to coincide with the COP21 United Nations Climate Change Conference.
+Little more than a year later, with the escalating refugee and migration crises and the Paris Agreement in doubt, 'EXIT' is a timely reflection on many of the most important challenges we collectively face.
 This is a global forecast that Australians cannot afford to miss.

 Australian premiere presented in association with Sydney Festival and major sponsors the City of Sydney.
-EXIT will also be exhibited at the Ian Potter Museum of Art at the University of Melbourne in 2017.
+'EXIT' will also be exhibited at the Ian Potter Museum of Art at the University of Melbourne in 2017.

-Affective shifts: inside and outside nation and body: Rethinking How Refugee Research is Engendered?
+Affective Shifts Inside and Outside Nation and Body: Rethinking How Refugee Research is Engendered

 Refugee Alternatives Conference

-The Academic Symposium complements and feeds into the Refugee Alternatives Conference, a two-day conference, in conjunction with UNSW Grand Challenges, which brings together a broad range of expertise covering topics of displacement; protection; cooperation; wellbeing; resilience; education; advocacy; and unity.
+This Academic Symposium complements and feeds into the Refugee Alternatives Conference, a two-day conference, in conjunction with UNSW Grand Challenges, which brings together a broad range of expertise covering topics of displacement; protection; cooperation; wellbeing; resilience; education; advocacy; and unity.
 An extensive range of topics from across the local, national and international space will bring extensive and complimentary expertise to the Conference discussions, notably and vitally, that of lived experience.

-Europe, Refugees and Our Obsession with Borders: A Crisis of Political Courage'
+Europe, Refugees and Our Obsession with Borders: A Crisis of Political Courage